 Most people have experienced some type of anxiety in their lives.
 But having an anxiety disorder is much different.
-For them, those nervous feelings do not go away and over time, they can end up becoming a lot worse.
+Those nervous feelings do not go away, and over time, they can end up becoming a lot worse.
 This is especially true for people who do not get the treatment they need.

 The symptoms of an anxiety disorder may include: